How to Make a Hen Apron | Free Chicken Saddle Pattern

 A: By all means get creative and add a ricrack (zig-zag) trim around the edge, or other braids of your choice.
 I’d just stay away from beads or bobbles that the chickens may be tempted to peck off.

-If you enjoyed this tutorial then please hit the subscribe button to have more ideas delivered to your inbox.
+If you enjoyed this chicken saddle pattern and tutorial then please hit the subscribe button to have more ideas delivered to your inbox.
 We have loads of practical ideas to use up the small bits in your fabric stash.
 Once you get going on the chicken apron it will be fun to make some in Halloween colors, with Christmas prints, and for all sorts of special occasions.
 The people who keep hens will be delighted.
 Just stay away from pink and red fabric – for the chicken’s sake.

 Do you like this?
 Pin for later: